 What resources are available for people who are deaf or hard of hearing?

-If you think that you may have hearing loss the first step is to have your hearing assessed.
+If you think that you may have hearing loss, the first step is to have your hearing assessed.

 How can I get my hearing assessed?

-To get a hearing assessment for covered by OHIP, you will need a referral from your doctor.
+To get a hearing assessment covered by OHIP, you will need a referral from your doctor.
 OHIP and some publicly funded programs are available for eligible residents of Ontario:

 The Canadian Hearing Society has multiple locations in Ontario that offer hearing assessments for everyone over the age of 3.
 No doctor’s referral is required, and their audiology staff will explain your results right away.